Catherine Cornaro

 Catherine Cornaro (Catarina Corner; Caterina Cornaro or Corner; Αικατερίνη Κορνάρο; 25 November 1454 – 10 July 1510) was the last monarch of the Kingdom of Cyprus, also holding the titles of Queen of Jerusalem and Queen of Armenia.
 She became queen consort of Cyprus by marriage to James II of Cyprus, and then regent of Cyprus during the minority of her son James III of Cyprus in 1473–1474, and finally queen regnant of Cyprus upon his death.
 She reigned from 26 August 1474 to 26 February 1489 and was declared a "Daughter of Saint Mark" in order that the Republic of Venice could claim control of Cyprus after the death of her husband.

 Life

-Catherine (also known as Caterina) was a daughter of Venetian Marco Cornaro, Cavaliere del Sacro Romano Impero (Knight of the Holy Roman Empire) and Fiorenza Crispo.
-She was the younger sister of the Nobil Huomo Giorgio Cornaro (1452 – 31 July 1527), "Padre della Patria" and Knight of the Holy Roman Empire.Caterina's mother was of Greek descent.
+Catherine (also known as Caterina) was a daughter of Venetian Marco Cornaro, Knight of the Holy Roman Empire, and Fiorenza Crispo.
+She was the younger sister of the Nobil Huomo Giorgio Cornaro (1452 – 31 July 1527), "Padre della Patria" and Knight of the Holy Roman Empire.
+Caterina's mother was of Greek descent.

 The Cornaro family had produced four Doges.
 Her family had long associations with Cyprus, especially with regard to trade and commerce.
 In the Episkopi area, in the Limassol District, the Cornaro family administered various sugar mills and exported Cypriot products to Venice.

-Catherine was painted by Bellini, Dürer, Titian, and Giorgione.
+Catherine was painted by Giorgione, Bellini, Dürer and Titian.